MicrosoftDocs/Hololens/hololens/hololens-insider.md

     - 7 – Weekly
     - 30 – Monthly
     - 0 – During low free disk space (Default)

+### Security Baseline

+In some cases you may want to place some stronger restrictions on your devices.
+Whatever your need for security, we've written out two security baselines that you can use to add an extra layer of security to your device fleet.

+Select this link to read the [security baselines](security-baseline.md).

 ### Fixes improvements